Join us at the Longhorn Invitational!

-EVENTS: We are offering (almost) all UIL events, including CX Debate and the hands-on programming for Computer Science.
-UIL rules will be followed, and the Set A UIL practice materials will be used.
+· UIL rules will be followed, and Set A practice materials will be used.
+Spelling will use 3rd-party materials.

-- There will be two divisions, Large (5-6A) and Small school (1-4A).
+· There will be two divisions.
+Large school (5-6A) and Small school (1-4A).
 Please register carefully.

 - In order to keep the contest running on time, cross-entering will not be permitted.

-- All speaking, Computer Applications, Ready Writing, and Journalism events are limited to 4 entries per school.
+- All speaking, Computer Applications, and Ready Writing, are limited to 4 entries per school.
+Ready Writing also has a cap on total entries due to space limitations.
+Please register on the wait list if the cap is met.

 - For every 4 entries in LD Debate and every 2 entries in CX Debate, a $100 judging fee will be charged.

-- If you would like to judge, contact Joyce Blain.
-You will be paid directly, and separately from the entry fees.
+- If you would like to judge, contact Barry Haynes.
+You will be paid directly and separately from the entry fees.

-- Please advise us of any drops in LD Debate, CX Debate, Extemporaneous Speaking, Prose, or Poetry.
+- Please advise us of any drops in LD Debate, CX Debate, Extemporaneous Speaking, Prose, Poetry, or Ready Writing.
 Email firstname.lastname@example.org.
 If we are not notified, a $25 drop fee per student, per event will be assessed for speaking events.

-FOOD AND SERVICES: Concessions will be offered.
-Food will be available at 3 p.m. on Friday and at 9 a.m. on Saturday.
+Concessions will be offered in the cafeteria.
+Hospitality will be available on Friday and Saturday.
 Sponsors, coaches, and bus drivers are invited to the hospitality suite.

-Food should be kept to the cafeteria and the picnic area outside.
+Food should be kept in the cafeteria and the picnic area outside.
 There should be no eating or drinking in the auditorium or contest rooms.

 Thank you for encouraging your contestants to quietly move through the halls!

 - Results will be posted in the cafeteria.
-Contestants should go to the main office to obtain their medal.
+Medals will also be awarded in the cafeteria.

-- Medals will be awarded to the top six places in individual events for both Large (5A and 6A) and Small (1A, 2A, 3A, and 4A) school divisions, as well as to first and second place members of the winning teams in both divisions.
+- Medals will be awarded to the top six places in individual events for both Large (5A and 6A) and Small (1A, 2A, 3A, and 4A) school divisions, as well as to first and second place teams in both divisions.
 In speech events, only one set of medals will be awarded (no divisions).

 Sweepstakes points will be calculated according to the UIL Constitution and Contest Rules.
-First and second place sweepstakes trophies will be awarded to the top two schools in both large and small school divisions.
+First and second place sweepstakes trophies will be awarded in both large and small school divisions.

 JUDGING AND GRADING: